agerber/movies_quarkus_kotlin/README.md

 # movies-quarks-kotlin

+//to use mongo:
+docker run -ti --rm -p 27017:27017 mongo:latest

+//make sure to include this line in the application.properties quarkus.mongodb.connection-string = mongodb://localhost:27017

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .